You don't see the world. You see your theory of it.

 Then another observation arrives.
 It isn't obviously more important than the thousands that came before it.
 In fact, if you had encountered it twenty years earlier, you might not have noticed it at all.
 But this time it's different because of everything that's already sitting on the bench.
 You pick it up, hold it against a few older pieces, tighten one connection, then another, and all at once you realize you've stopped wondering what you're building.
 It's a bicycle.

-You don't know exactly when that happened.
-There wasn't one magical piece that changed everything.
-There wasn't one afternoon where you consciously decided to build a bicycle instead of a boat or a wagon.
+You don't know exactly when that happened because there wasn't one magical piece that changed everything.
+There wasn't one afternoon where you consciously decided, “Aha!
+Now that I know I’m a Libra, I think I’ll build a life around astrology from this point forward.”
 Looking back, it seems as though hundreds of small observations had been quietly finding one another for years.
 The realization feels sudden even though the construction wasn't.

 Something else changes the moment you recognize the bicycle.
 The next time life hands you another part, you don't begin by asking what kind of machine you're building.
 You already know.
-The question quietly becomes, "Where does this fit on the bicycle?"Ā
+The question quietly becomes, "Where does this fit on my bike?"

 After a while you begin noticing that other people have built different machines.
 One person eventually realizes they've been building a machine that explains human behavior through trauma.
-Another through evolution.
-Another through religion.
-Another through economics.
-Another through politics.
-Another through neuroscience.
-Each of them looks at thousands of observations gathered over an entire lifetime and quietly reaches the same conclusion: "This is what all those pieces were trying to become."
+Another swears it's all evolutionary biology.
+Somebody else is convinced it's religion, or politics, or whatever their therapist said in year two.
+Each of them looks at thousands of observations gathered over an entire lifetime and quietly reaches the same conclusion, "This is what all those pieces were trying to become."

 At first it's tempting to assume somebody assembled their machine incorrectly.
 Then you remember something obvious that somehow never seemed important before.
-Nobody has your pile of parts.
-Nobody noticed exactly what you noticed.
-Nobody had your family, your teachers, your books, your questions, your successes, your disappointments, or your strange little observations that refused to go away.
+Everyone gathered a different pile of parts.
+They didn’t notice exactly what you noticed.
+Nobody had your family or birth order within that family.
+They didn’t have your teachers or read the same books you did.
+And, even if for some miraculous reason they did, even if someone had the exact life you did, your questions, your successes, your disappointments, or your strange quirky observations that refused to go away could only be produced by you.
 Of course they didn't build exactly the same thing.

 Now imagine someone walks over, studies your bicycle for a while, and says, "I don't think that's a bicycle."

 Why wouldn't it be?
 The wheels fit.
-The chain fits.
-The handlebars fit.
-Hundreds of parts already fit.
+The chain and handlebars belong where you put them.
+Hundreds of parts already work together.
 This machine has been carrying you through the world for years.
-It explains yesterday.
-It helps you understand today.
+It explains yesterday and helps you understand today.
 Every new part you've found has eventually found a place somewhere on the frame.